bashup/mdsh/README.md

 ### "Static Linking" for Distribution

-You can use the `mdsh-embed` function to embed the source of other modules into your script.
+You can use the `mdsh-embed` function to embed the source of other bash modules into your script.
 Calling `mdsh-embed` *modulename* inside an `mdsh` block will search `PATH` for *modulename* (unless *modulename* contains a `/`), and then output its source code, wrapped in a heredoc and `source` command.
-(This ensures that the embedded module will know it was sourced, and not via the command line, even if the embedding script *was* run from the command line.)
+(This ensures that the embedded module will know it was sourced, and not run via the command line, even if the embedding script *was* run from the command line.)

 The net result is that by using `mdsh-embed` in your `mdsh` block(s) to load your modules (instead of `source` inside your `shell` blocks), you gain the ability to `--compile` your script to a "statically-linked executable".
 That is, you can create a single file that contains all the modules it needs, so your users don't have to install all your dependencies themselves, and don't need a specific package manager to install your script.